RCJacH/piano_textures/README.md

 Each motif is given a short name with three parts:

-1. Alphabet: The name of the super-category of the texture, in the case above is *Arpeggio*.
+1. **Alphabet**: The name of the super-category of the texture, in the case above is *Arpeggio*.
-2. Number: The main variation of the texture in concept.
+2. **Number**: The main variation of the texture in concept.
-3. Apostrophes: The minor applied variation with the same concept.
+3. **Apostrophes**: The minor applied variation with the same concept.
 For example a1 is a 64th-note arpeggio with only C and G, and a1' differs by one note.
 Each variation may have different voicing, rhythm, or notes, but should share the core concept.
 For example a4 differs completely from a4' and a4'', but they are all based on the concept of arpeggio with multiple notes.

 ### COMBINATIONS